Xenogears Original Soundtrack: Context

 Xenogears entered development in 1996 and was released in 1998.
-The game's soundtrack was Yasunori Mitsuda's first major solo work, as his previous soundtracks were collaborations with other composers with the exception of the score to Radical Dreamers: Nusumenai Hōseki, which never saw an album release.
+The game's soundtrack was Yasunori Mitsuda's first major solo work, as his previous soundtracks were collaborations with other composers with the exception of the score to Radical Dreamers, which never saw an album release.
 Mitsuda worked closely with Masato Kato, the event planner and script writer of Xenogears, to compose the score.
 Mitsuda considered it hard at times to maintain his motivation throughout the whole two-year period, especially since he had to wait for the end to see the most dramatic tracks implemented.
 The game's director Tetsuya Takahashi did not initially think "music was all that important" compared to graphics, but eventually acknowledged its importance when he realized it could strongly enhance the expressivity of the images.
 Takahashi explained that without Mitsuda's music, he would not have been able to achieve his goals for the project.

 The development team wanted to have a Western singer contribute to the score.
 Mitsuda initially had difficulties finding an artist that matched his vision, but eventually chose Joanne Hogg from the Celtic band Iona after stumbling upon their album The Book of Kells in a CD store and listening to the song "Chi-Rho".
 Hogg was enthusiastic in contributing as it was her first video game-related recording.
 She did not play the game for the project, however.
 Irish music was not well known in Japan at the time, but Mitsuda felt that a "Celtic boom" was about to hit the country.
 His prediction would later turn true with the popularity of the American film Titanic and the Irish stepdancing show Riverdance.

 "Stars of Tears", one of the songs included on the soundtrack album, did not appear in the final version of the game.
 It was originally intended to play in a cut scene at the start of the game along with the main staff credits.
 The scene, however, was removed for pacing issues, as it would have made the combined opening movie and introduction scenes last roughly ten minutes.
-Another song on the soundtrack, "Small Two of Pieces ~Screeching Shards~", was the first ending theme with sung lyrics to ever appear in a game developed by Square.
+Another song on the soundtrack, "Small Two of Pieces ~Broken Shards~", was the first ending theme with sung lyrics to ever appear in a game developed by Square.